Getting started with Deployment Manager

 - On all candidate systems, open the DMReleaseAdmin authentication profile and set the password to the DMReleaseAdmin operator ID password that you set in step 1a.

 - Optional: To use branches for application development, set the RMURL dynamic system setting on the development environment to be the orchestration server URL.
-For more information, see Step 4: Configuring the development system for branch-based development (optional).
+For more information, see Configuring the development system for branch-based development (optional).

 Deployment Manager leverages JFrog Artifactory, Amazon S3, Microsoft Azure, or file system repository types.
 After you configure one of these repositories, you will select one to use when you create your pipelines.

 - Configure the product rule for your application.
 You will specify this product rule when you create your pipeline.

 - Optional: To receive email notification for deployments, configure email accounts on the orchestration server.
 For more information, see Configuring email accounts on the orchestration server.

 - Optional: If you are using Jenkins, configure Jenkins so that it can communicate with the orchestration server.
 For more information, see Configuring Jenkins.

 After you set up and configure Deployment Manager, you can begin using it.

 - Log in to the Deployment Manager portal on the orchestration server with the DMReleaseAdmin operator ID.

 - Create a pipeline by modeling stages and steps and specifying environments, applications, product rules, and repositories.